ismd/hugo-theme-vng-blue/README.md

 ## Images

+This theme supports HiDPI displays.
+It means that you should provide images with double resolution for better quality on HiDPI displays.
+All sizes below are for HiDPI displays.

+### Home page

-On the home page there're two images: `home-logo-top.png` and `home-logo-bottom.png`:
+On the home page there're two images: `home-logo-top.png` and `home-logo-bottom.png`.
+Their sizes can be different but the optimal are:

-1. Optimal width for the top one is 1600px
+1. For the top one is 1600x530
-2. Optimal width for the bottom one is 2080px
+2. For the bottom one is 2080x470

-The width of both images mustn't be less then optimal.
-Put these files in `/assets` directory.

-## Icons
+### Logos

 There're two logos:

-1. In the left top corner the width of image must be at least 320px
+1. In the left top corner on every page the size of image can be any but recommended is 320x100
-2. In right sidebar the width and height of image must be at least 440px/440px
+2. In right sidebar on every page except home the size **must be** at least 440px/440px

-Put them in `/assets` directory with filenames `logo.png` and `logo-sidebar.png` accordingly.
+Put all of these files in `/assets` directory of your site.